prasanna-0806/finance-dashboard-system/README.md

 | analyst@finance.dev | Analyst@1234 | Analyst |
 | viewer@finance.dev | Viewer@1234 | Viewer |

 > New accounts can be registered via the **Register** tab on the login page or via `POST /api/auth/register`.
-New users are assigned the `viewer` role by default.
+New users are assigned the `viewer` role by default, and role upgrades must be performed by an admin (e.g., `admin@finance.dev`).

 ---